neil344/neil344.github.io/index.md

 Congratulations you now have your first website figure 14 ![figure 14.jpg](/assets/images/figure 14.jpg){:class="img-responsive"}

-In further posts we will add pictures to our website and add themes.
+In further posts we will add pictures to our website and add themes